-A threat model is essentially a structured representation of all the information that affects the security of an application.
-In essence, it is a view of the application and its environment through security glasses.
+A threat model is a structured representation of all the information that affects the security of an application.
+In essence, it is a view of the application and its environment through the lens of security.

 Threat modeling is a process for capturing, organizing, and analyzing all of this information.
-Threat modeling enables informed decision-making about application security risk.
-In addition to producing a model, typical threat modeling efforts also produce a prioritized list of security improvements to the concept, requirements, design, or implementation.
+Applied to software, it enables informed decision-making about application security risks.
+In addition to producing a model, typical threat modeling efforts also produce a prioritized list of security improvements to the concept, requirements, design, or implementation of an application.

 Objectives of Threat Modeling

 Threat modeling is a family of activities for improving security by identifying threats, and then defining countermeasures to prevent, or mitigate the effects of, threats to the system.
 A threat is a potential or actual undesirable event that may be malicious (such as DoS attack) or incidental (failure of a Storage Device).
 Threat modeling is a planned activity for identifying and assessing application threats and vulnerabilities.

 Threat Modeling Across the Lifecycle